Breast Reduction Recovery – Surgery & Recover

 Preparing for Your Surgery

-Before breast reduction surgery, making lifestyle changes and following your surgeon’s advice are essential.
+Before breast reduction surgery, making lifestyle changes and following your surgeon’s advice is essential.
 Around two weeks prior to the operation, patients may be advised to stop specific medications, quit smoking, and avoid alcohol consumption before the surgery.
 These precautions are necessary for a smooth surgical process and successful recovery.

 Medications to Avoid Before Your Operation